icons8/illustration-generator-docs/docs/index.md

 #         content: Pichon
 #         url: '/pichon-docs'
 ---
-## About Illustration Generator

-Illustration Generator is an AI-powered text-to-image and image-to-image art maker.
 By providing text prompts or reference images to the generator, you can create visuals for web, desktop, and mobile apps, social media, marketing, and other design needs.
 The AI model is trained on visuals crafted by Icons8 artists, ensuring the consistency and professional look of resulting AI artwork.

 Illustration Generator is free for experimenting with [drafts](#drafts-and-final-illustrations).
 Final illustrations are available with a subscription to a paid plan, which also includes a 30-day history and commercial use.

-## Drafts and final illustrations
+### Drafts and final illustrations

 Think of drafts as sketches or previews.
 They let you get an idea of how the final image will look and quickly iterate before generating the enhanced image.
 You can generate any number of drafts for free until you’re happy with the suggested image.
 Final images are way more detailed than drafts and require more computing power and generation time.
 To finalize drafts, you’ve got to have a subscription.